Cimpress

-Cimpress plc is an American Irish-domiciled multinational technology company that invests in and operates a wide variety of businesses that use mass customization to configure and produce small quantities of individually customized goods.
+Cimpress plc is an Irish multinational technology company that invests in and operates a wide variety of businesses that use mass customization to configure and produce small quantities of individually customized goods.
 Those products are sold to small businesses, graphic designers and consumers through a number of customer-facing brands that Cimpress operates.

 Business operations

 Cimpress is a conglomerate that specializes in mass customization, based in Dundalk, Ireland employing more than 10,000 people globally across manufacturing, marketing, technology, software development, sales and support functions.
 It has offices and manufacturing facilities throughout Europe, North and South America, India, Australia, Philippines, China and Japan.

 Cimpress aggregates, via the Internet, large volumes of small, individually customized orders for a broad spectrum of print, signage, apparel and similar products.

 History

 The company was founded under the name Bonne Impression in 1995 in Paris, France by current President and CEO Robert Keane.
 It was a direct marketer of desktop publishing software and pre-printed laser-printer-compatible specialty papers for printing brochures, stationery and business cards from the desktops – focused on small business customers.
 In 1999, the company moved its business to the internet and changed its name to Vistaprint.

 This was followed by its initial public offering in 2005 when it began trading on the Nasdaq under VPRT.

 In November 2014, the company changed its name from Vistaprint N.V. to Cimpress N.V. to clarify the distinction between the corporate entity and the company's portfolio of customer-facing brands.